Yukisschu/cs-monorepo/solutions/README.md

 ### DISCLAIMER

 This repository is for documentation and discussion only.
-For cs50 students, please follow the [**Academic Honesty**](https://docs.cs50.net/2016/fall/syllabus/cs50.html#academic-honesty) policy of the course.
+For cs50 students, I would be glad if these help inspire you a bit but make sure to follow the [**Academic Honesty**](https://docs.cs50.net/2016/fall/syllabus/cs50.html#academic-honesty) policy of the course.